stacscan/stacs-ci/README.md

 ##### `scan-directory`

-An optional subdirectory to scan, relative to the repository root.
+An optional sub-directory to scan, relative to the repository root.
 This allows scanning to be limited to a specific directory under the repository root.

 Defaults to the repository root.